a market in Nigeria

 • Vegetable seed distribution and agricultural-input network established in the project area

-• Vegetable farming extension services and training improved and revitalised among university, extension institute, and Ministry of Agriculture students and staff
+• Vegetable farming extension services and training improved and revitalized among university, extension institute, and Ministry of Agriculture students and staff

 EWS-KT Partners

-Funding partners: East-West Seed; Solidaridad; SDG Partnership Facility, a grant programme of the Dutch Ministry of Foreign Affairs managed by RVO
+Funding partner: SDG Partnership Facility, a grant program of the Dutch Ministry of Foreign Affairs managed by RVO

-Implementing partners: East-West Seed; Ministry of Agriculture & Forestry Kaduna State; Ahmadu Bello University; Wageningen University & Research; Solidaridad Network West Africa
+Implementing partners: Ministry of Agriculture & Forestry Kaduna State; Ahmadu Bello University; Wageningen University & Research; Solidaridad Network West Africa

 Project Period